Program Policies

 Option A:

 a.
-Grade is indicated by an 鈥淚鈥 鈥 incomplete (this should only be done if there is a chance that the student will improve by the end of the 20 week student teaching semester).
+Grade is indicated by an 鈥淚鈥 鈥 incomplete (this is rare and will only be issued if there is a chance that the student will improve by the end of the 20 week student teaching semester).

 c.
-Supervisor fills out Change of Grade form and submits to the SSCP office at the end of the 20 week student teaching semester.
+University Mentor completes the Change of Grade form through the Faculty Center Grade Roster at the end of the 20 week student teaching semester.

 Option B: